Metronidazole, tablets 250 mg 40 pcs

 Renal and urinary tract disorders

-– Possible staining of urine with brownish-reddish color due to the presence of water-soluble metabolite of metronidazole in urine.
+– Urine may be brownish-reddish in color, due to the presence of a water-soluble metabolite of metronidazole in the urine.

 – Dysuria, polyuria, cystitis, urinary incontinence, candidiasis.